ajaydwivedicse/py/README.md

 # pycode
-This is a public repo for all my codebase for python.
+This repo contains all my python code.